Cementum: Structure

 The cementum is the surface layer of the tooth root, covering the dentin (which is labeled B).
 Rather than being a passive entity like paint on a wall, cementum is a dynamic entity within the periodontium.
 It is attached to the alveolar bone (C) by the fibers of the periodontal ligament and to the soft tissue of the gingiva by the gingival fibers (H).

 The cells of cementum are the entrapped cementoblasts, the cementocytes.
 Each cementocyte lies in its lacuna, similar to the pattern noted in bone.
 These lacunae also have canaliculi or canals.
 Unlike those in bone, however, these canals in cementum do not contain nerves, nor do they radiate outward.
 Instead, the canals are oriented toward the periodontal ligament and contain cementocytic processes that exist to diffuse nutrients from the ligament because it is vascularized.

-After the apposition of cementum in layers, the cementoblasts that do not become entrapped in cementum line up along the cemental surface along the length of the outer covering of the periodontal ligament.
+After cementum is deposited in layers, the cementoblasts that are not trapped within the cementum align along the cemental surface, extending along the outer boundary of the periodontal ligament.
 These cementoblasts can form subsequent layers of cementum if the tooth is injured.

 Sharpey fibers are part of the principal collagenous fibers of the periodontal ligament embedded in the cementum and alveolar bone to attach the tooth to the alveolus.

 If cementum can be observed on teeth, it can imply that the roots are exposed, showing that the clinical crown (the exposed part of the tooth) is bigger than the anatomical crown (the surface of the tooth covered by enamel).
 This is often due to gingival recession and may be an indication of periodontal disease.